ytti/oxidized-web/docs/development.md

 You need an account at rubygems which is allowed to push oxidized

 ## Release in docker.io
-In order to release in docker.io, oxidized be released to a new version, as the container is build there.
+In order to release in docker.io, oxidized has to be released to a new version, as the container is build there.

 ## Update CHANGELOG.md for next release